All About Tequila

 You’ve likely been drinking tequila improperly all these years, or even given up on it.
-Many of us have spent unfortunate nights with bad tequila, waking up with only a headache and regrets.
+Many of us have had unfortunate tequila nights, waking up with only a headache and regrets.

-It’s because of the number one mistake: Tequila is not meant to be drunk like a shot, but sipped like a fine whisky or cognac.
+The number one mistake is: tequila is not meant to be drunk like a shot, but sipped like a fine whisky or cognac.

 Tequila is known to be one of the purest liquors in the world – and so, relatively hangover-free.
 This is especially true of the ‘blanco’ variety – young, colorless tequila – which encapsulates the health benefits and unique flavors of the Mexican agave plants.

-Despite the ‘new’ trends abroad, tequila is an old soul.
-The first distilled agave spirits started in the 16th century, blending indigenous agave processes with Spanish distillation techniques, making it one of North America’s first indigenous distilled spirits.
+Despite the newer fame abroad, tequila has an old soul.
+The first distilled agave spirits started in the 16th century, blending indigenous agave processes with Spanish distillation techniques.
+This makes it one of North America’s first indigenous distilled spirits.